eth-protocol-fellows/protocol-studies/docs/wiki/testing/formal-verification.md

 ### Verifying optimizations

 Equivalence checking is extensively used for software optimization.
-For example, an optimized smart contract can be tested for correctness against its previous version to confirm that optimization hasn't introduced any unintended behavior.
+For example, an optimized smart contract can be tested for correctness against its previous version to confirm that the optimization hasn't introduced any unintended behavior.

 ## Closing thoughts